National Political Institutes of Education: Overview

 Due to the highly militaristic nature of Nazi Germany, life at the NPEAs was dominated by military discipline.
 Only boys and girls considered to be "racially flawless" were admitted to the schools and no children with poor hearing or vision were accepted.
 "Above average intelligence" was also required, so that those looking to be admitted had to complete 8-day entrance exams.
 Life in boys' Napolas was highly competitive, even brutal.
 It was extremely hard to get in and nearly as hard to stay.
 Approximately one fifth of all cadets failed to meet the required standards or were sent home because of injuries sustained in training accidents.
+During the interwar period, there were several student exchange programmes conducted between Napolas and schools in other Western countries, such as the UK and US.

 Napola schools were intensely political, deliberately working to make their cadets fervent believers in the Nazi regime and its ideology.
-This is reflected in the percentage of Jungmannen who eventually entered the SS- 13%, much higher than the 1.8% of the general German population.
+This was reflected in the percentage of Jungmannen who eventually entered the SS- 13%, much higher than the 1.8% of the general German population.
 The Nazi world view was considered paramount in Napola education.
 A prominent belief among the cadets themselves was that of "Endsieg" or final victory.
 This came into play as Germany's fortunes fell into a decline from which they would never recover, and Nazi leadership increasingly scraped the bottom of the barrel for manpower.
 The privileged students of the Napola schools were mobilized in the final months of the war, serving as poorly equipped and minimally trained but highly motivated infantry.
 Armed with little more than blind fanaticism, they nonetheless offered fierce resistance in many battles in the last months of the war.
 Casualties among them were extremely high.